Mortgage Contracts and Underwater Default: Perpetual Contracts: Optimal Stopping Problems and Option Values

 \section{\bf Perpetual Contracts: Optimal Stopping Problems and Option Values}

-In this paper, we use the American options approach to the pricing of mortgage contracts, as there are embedded default/prepayment options.
-Furthermore, for finite horizons, solutions to the free boundary problems are not available in closed form, due to the time-inhomogeneity.
-Hence, to qualitatively compare the contracts, we will assume an infinite horizon and constant risk-free interest rate.
+For finite horizons, using American options methodology to value the contracts yields free boundary problems for which closed from solutions are not available.
+Hence, to qualitatively compare the contracts, we assume an infinite horizon.
 Each of the balances, payment rates, and prepayment amounts are easily derived from their finite maturity analogs by taking $T=\infty$.

-As the typical maturity is $30$ years, we believe the perpetual assumption is not strong, given that selective default or prepayment decisions occur near the beginning of the term.
-Also as our focus is on default incentives, we believe it is reasonable to assume constant riskless interest rate.
+As the typical maturity is $30$ years, the perpetual assumption is not strong, given that selective default decisions typically occur near the beginning of the term \cite{mayer2009rise, chan2016determinants}.
+Also as our focus is on default incentives, we believe it is reasonable to assume a constant interest rate.
+This assumption is justified in Section \ref{S:finite_horizon} where we show in a stochastic rate environment that the default boundary is rather insensitive to the interest rate level.

-We now formulate the infinite horizon optimal stopping problems associated to the contract values as well as the respective default and prepayment option values.
+We now formulate the infinite horizon optimal stopping problems associated to the contract values as well as the respective default option values.